daniellerch/daniellerch.github.io/stego/blog/lsb-en.md

 | 1 | 0 | 1 | 0 | 0 | 0 | 0 | **1** |

-This technique is known as **LSB replacement** and its use is not recommended as it is detectable.
-The section [The dangers of LSB *replacement*](#the-dangers-of-lsb-replacement) explains what makes this technique unsafe.
+As we have said before, this technique is known as **LSB replacement** and its use is not recommended, since it is detectable.
+The section [The dangers of LSB replacement](#the-dangers-of-lsb-replacement) explains what makes this technique unsafe.

 Another way to modify the LSB is to add 1 or subtract 1 to the value of the byte.
 For example, if we add 1 to: